brianprost/re-receipts/README.md

 # re-recipts

-This script uses Amazon Nova's image analysis capabilities to intelligently rename receipt images based on their contents.
+This script uses Amazon Nova's image analysis capabilities to rename receipt images based on their contents.
 I built this for keeping track of all of my recipts for re:invent 2024.

 ## Usage